turbolinks/turbolinks-ios/README.md

 To visit a URL with Turbolinks, first instantiate a Visitable view controller.
 Then present the view controller and pass it to the Session’s `visit` method.

-The framework provides a default Visitable implementation called VisitableViewController which you can subclass or use directly.
-For example, to create, display, and visit a VisitableViewController in a UINavigationController-based application, you might write:
+For example, to create, display, and visit the provided VisitableViewController in a UINavigationController-based application, you might write:

 ```swift
 let visitable = VisitableViewController()